Belan-Mihail/hamburg-weekend/README.md

 **The Maps** were taken from the site - [Google Maps](https://www.google.com.hk/maps/)

 The icons used on the site were taken from the site - [Font Awesome](https://fontawesome.com/)

+The favicons used on the site were created by the site - [Favicons.io](https://favicon.io/)

 ### Media